North Thames Gas Board: History

+Only the gas operations of the Ascot District Gas and Electricity Company were acquired: the electricity undertaking had become part of the Southern Electricity Board in 1948.

 These organisations operated 26 gas-making stations ranging in capacity from the large Beckton Gas Works (119.12 e6cuft of gas per day) to the smallest at Amersham (90000 cuft of gas per day).
 The works had a total annual output capacity of 69.731 e9cuft of gas.
 The board inherited a total of 1,746,200 consumers and 8283 mi of gas distribution mains.